shakacode/use-ssr-computation.macro/README.md

 The `compute` function must be a `sync` function and it must returns a result that can be serialized.
 It can't return a function or a class.

+The `compute` function can return `NoResult` if the computation is not ready yet.
+In this case, the `useSSRComputation` hook will return the last result cached or it will return `null` if no result is cached before.

 **Dependencies**
 Each dependency should be of the dependency type: